liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 Assets are uploaded (POST) and updated (PUT) in a special way.
 Instead of sending a JSON document, the field names and values are flattened into key/value pairs that are sent as a "multipart/form-data" request.
-Hence, the request will typically have the following keys:
+Hence, the request will have keys similar to the following:

 :content_type: the type of the resource that shall be created, e.g.
-    "adhocracy_core.resources.sample_proposal.IProposalIntroImage"
+    "adhocracy_core.resources.sample_image.ISampleImage"
 :data\:adhocracy_core.sheets.asset.IAssetMetadata\:mime_type: the MIME type of
     the uploaded file, e.g. "image/jpeg"
 :data\:adhocracy_core.sheets.asset.IAssetData\:data: the binary data of the
     uploaded file, as per the HTML `<input type="file" name="asset">` tag.

+But note that a concrete subsheet must be used instead of the generic IAssetMetadata sheet, matching the given resource type.

 For example, lets upload a little picture and create a proposal version that references it.
 But first we have to create a proposal::